bgamari/ghc-wiki-import/commentary/user-manual.md

+See the [
-See the "Care and feeding of your GHC User's Guide" section for conventions and a basic introduction to ReST.
+Care and feeding of your GHC User's Guide](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/editing-guide.html) section for conventions and a basic introduction to ReST.